TadiT7/treble_experimentations_wiki/Barnes-&-Noble-Nook-Tablet-10.1".md

 | Display mode              | On first boot, the display shows in portrait mode.
 You'll have to fix this by allowing screen rotation in the display section of the device settings.                                                      |
 | Battery                   | Battery life seems to be bad on Treble, compared being on the stock firmware.
 Low battery power mode will somewhat help with this.                                                       |
 ---
+# Basic Flashing Guide
+This is assuming your device is brand-new, with a locked bootloader.
+You should also have **adb** installed on your computer with the appropriate drivers. **Make sure your device has a good charge before continuing.**

+## Pre-Flash
+1. Boot your device and skip through the setup procedure. _A Wi-Fi connection is not required for this process._
+2. Open the **Setting menu**, go to **System**, **About tablet**, and enable developer mode by tapping the **Build number** field several times. _Hint: watch for the popup at the bottom of the screen to tell you how many times you need to tap the Build number._
+3. Go back to the **System** menu, and open the new **Developer options** menu.
+4. Toggle OEM unlocking to unlock your bootloader.
+5. Toggle USB debugging, and accept the popup.
+6. Connect your tablet with a USB cable.
+You should see a popup asking if you want to allow USB debugging.
+Check the **Always allow** box, and tap **OK**.

+## Ready to flash
+1. Open a terminal on your computer, and type `adb devices` to verify that your tablet is available and ready to accept commands.
+You should see a response similar to this:

+> List of devices attached

+> 60901650008348  device

+_If you see an error message, double-check that your tablet has been authorized with your computer.
+You may need to disconnect/reconnect it, or restart the adb server (`adb kill-server`)._

+2. Now that adb is ready, reboot into the bootloader with `adb reboot bootloader`.
+The screen will go blank, and in a few moments you should see `=> FASTBOOT mode...` at the bottom of your screen.
+3. Enter `fastboot flashing unlock`.
+You will see a warning appear on the tablet.
+Press the **Volume Up** button on your tablet to accept.
+Your bootloader is now completely unlocked, and all user data has been erased.
+4. Wipe the System partition by entering `fastboot erase system`.
+You will see output confirming this action.
+5. Enter `fastboot -u flash system name_of_system.img`, where _system name_of_system.img_ is the name of the ROM image you'd like to flash.
+You should see some output as the image is written to memory.
+This may take several minutes.
+Interrupting this process may require that you have to restart the flash process.
+6. Finally, enter `fastboot reboot`.
+Your device will reboot several times, at one point showing an erasing screen.
+Allow the device to continue and it will eventually boot into your new system.

 ## Tested By: